AeromonOy/.github/.github/ISSUE_TEMPLATE/01_refactor.md

 ---
-name: Bug report
+name: Code refactor
-about: Something isn't working as it should
+about: I wish to see a code change that doesn't affect functionality
 title: ''
-type: Bug
+type: Refactor
-labels: bug
+labels: refactor
 assignees: ''
 ---

 ### Description

-Write a brief description of the issue you've hit.

-Avoid duplicating the content from the sections below - typically this fits on one line.
+Write a description of the change you're looking for.
+Avoid duplicating the content from the sections below.

-### Steps for reproducing

-1. If possible, write clear steps for reproducing the issue.
-2. Steps may include, among other things, any specific accounts or resources that reproduce the issue.
-3. Please also test the steps yourself, if possible.
-4. At minimum, note down what you did when experiencing the issue.

-### Expected behavior

-Describe what behavior you expected from the application.

-### Observed behavior

-Describe the behavior you actually observed.
-Screenshots or error tracebacks also belong here.
+Typically, this includes:

+* The problem the refactor is trying to solve.
+* A description of the refactor steps, with a level of detail suitable to the level of planning already done.

 ### Requirements

-* If there are any extra requirements for the bug fix, write them here.
-Otherwise, you can remove this section.
+* Write requirements for the change.
 * Requirements must be clear and unambiguous, and usually objectively evaluable.
-* In particular, **DO NOT** just duplicate "Expected behavior" here.
 * Good examples:
-    * Current behavior must be available with a flag (for XYZ reason)
-    * Migration created to update incorrect data caused by this
+    * XYZ dependency is replaced with ABC
+    * Performance of XYZ improves noticeably
+    * XYZ condition is still checked
+    * XYZ computation produces the same results within float accuracy
 * More information on writing requirements: https://github.com/AeromonOy/aeromon/blob/main/dev-process.md#writing-requirements

 ### Acceptance criteria

-The change is accepted when it fulfills the requirements listed above and the issue has been verified to be fixed by:
+The change is accepted when it fulfills the requirements listed above and has been verified by:

-* [ ] Issue reporter
 * [ ] Field team member(s)
 * [ ] Data analysis team member(s)
 * [ ] Other development team member(s)